 airfs: A Python library for cloud and remote file Systems¶

-airfs brings standard Python I/O to cloud objects by providing:
+airfs brings standard Python I/O to various storage (like cloud objects storage, remote file-systems, …) by providing:

 - Abstract classes of Cloud objects with the complete